razee-io/Razeedash/MINIKUBE.md

 - If you ever find yourself on localhost and are not able to authenticate with github then you may need to delete the document from the `meteor_accounts_loginServiceConfiguration` collection.
 Deleting this document will force RazeeDash to show you the `Configure GitHub Login` screen again.
 At this point you would need to enter your GitHub OAuth apps `Client ID` and `Client Secret` again.

-## removing Razee components from a cluster
+## Removing Razee components from a cluster

-1. remove all of the CRDs from the razee namespace
+- remove all of the CRDs from the razee namespace